Skip to main content

 Your diet provides the fundamental resources your body requires to build, transport, and receive hormonal signals effectively.

 Furthermore, your nutritional choices directly regulate your body’s sensitivity to insulin.
 A diet high in refined carbohydrates and processed foods can lead to chronically elevated insulin levels, a state known as insulin resistance.
-This condition is a major source of and directly interferes with sex hormone balance.
+This condition is a major source of systemic inflammation and directly interferes with sex hormone balance.

 For instance, high insulin levels can decrease the production of Sex Hormone-Binding Globulin (SHBG), a protein that transports hormones in the bloodstream.
 This can alter the balance of available testosterone and estrogen, potentially leading to unwanted side effects and diminished therapeutic outcomes.